ddemidov/vexcl/README.md

 -----------------------

-Class template `vex::multivector` allows to store several equally sized device vector and perform computations on all components synchronously.
+Class template `vex::multivector` allows to store several equally sized device vectors and perform computations on all components synchronously.
 Operations are delegated to the underlying vectors.
 ```C++
 const size_t n = 1 << 20;